It pays to be aware of the potential pitfalls before the office celebrations get underway.

 You should also remember that not all of employees will celebrate Christmas and care should be taken to ensure that no employees feel excluded or uncomfortable with any activities that have religious connotations.

 5. Social media

-The popularity of social networking such as Twitter, Instagram or Facebook means that any drunken or bad behaviour by your staff might get into the public domain and result in negative publicity for your business.
+The popularity of social networking such as Twitter, Instagram or Facebook means that any drunken or bad

 In this day and age, it is advisable for employers to have a specific social media policy in place to protect your company against such risks and to make it clear that activity on social media, which could adversely affect the reputation of the business, may result in disciplinary action.